For Biden, questions about Cuomo grow harder to ignore

 “Everything that I have learned in the federal government, as attorney general, as governor, I am bringing to the table at this moment,” he said while condemning other Democrats who have called for his ouster.
 “Politicians who don’t know a single fact, but yet form a conclusion and an opinion are, in my opinion, reckless and dangerous.”

 Villeneuve reported from Albany, N.Y.
-Associated Press writer Zeke Miller in Washington contributed to this report.
+Associated Press writer Zeke Miller contributed from Washington.